Biden Pentagon policy nominee narrowly survives Senate committee vote | Politics

 Biden Pentagon policy nominee narrowly survives Senate committee vote

-Because of the committee tie vote, Democratic Majority Leader Chuck Schumer must schedule a "discharge" vote to clear the way for the full Senate vote on Kahl's confirmation.
-"With an even vote in the committee, that could foretell an even vote on the floor requiring the vice president to break the tie," Reed said.
-He said he nonetheless could foresee Kahl's confirmation.
+White House spokeswoman Jen Psaki said there had been no consideration of withdrawing Kahl's nomination.
+"Colin is qualified.
+He's experienced, and he would bring an incredible reservoir of perspective to the job," she told a news briefing.
+Kahl's confirmation had been briefly threatened on Tuesday when two Asian-American Democratic senators said they would vote "no" until Biden committed to more diversity among top aides.

-Kahl's confirmation was briefly delayed on Tuesday when two Asian-American Democrats said they would vote "no" until Biden committed to more diversity among top aides.
+They said later they planned to back Kahl after discussion with the White House.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)